network overlays

 The birth of network overlays

-Network virtualization overlays have become the de facto solution for addressing the problems just described in relation to data center expansion.
+Network virtualization overlays have become the de facto solution for addressing the problems just described regarding data center expansion.
 Overlays allow existing network technologies to be abstracted, extending the capabilities of classic networks.

 Networking has been using overlays for quite some time.
-Overlays were developed because of the disadvantages of conventional networks.
-An overlay is a tunnel that runs on top of a physical network infrastructure, as its name implies.
+As their name implies, overlays were developed to overcome the disadvantages of conventional networks.
+An overlay is a tunnel that runs on a physical network infrastructure.

 Following MPLS- and GRE-based encapsulations in the 1990s, other tunneling technologies, such as IPsec,8 6in4,9, and L2TPv3,10, also gained popularity.
 For example, 6in4 tunnels were used to carry payloads over a transport network that could not support the payload type.
 These tunnels were utilized for security purposes, simplifying routing lookups, or carrying payloads over unsupported transport networks.